 MSt in Literature and Arts (MLA)

-This two-year part-time Masters Degree in Literature and Arts course offers the opportunity to study the literature and arts of three different periods of English history (ranging from the c16th to the c19th) in an interdisciplinary manner over four five day residences and two online modules.
-The course offers full access to the library and electronic resources of the university, a team of expert tutors, and a high level of personal and academic support.
+The course offers full access to the library and electronic resources of the University, a team of expert tutors, and a high level of personal and academic support.

 Whilst focusing on British history and culture, the course will begin with an introductory unit which sets Britain in a world context and explores her cultural relationship with the rest of the world since the sixteenth century.
 Using the layout of the Ashmolean museum’s international collections with its emphasis on global interaction, this unit will principally be concerned with the formation of British culture through the stimuli of influences beyond Europe.

 The course aims to enable students to specialise in certain disciplines and ultimately in a particular historical period, whilst structuring their learning within a strong contextual and critical framework.
 It aims to enable students to make the most of the university’s resources (e.g. its libraries, computer facilities, museums and historic monuments), to provide a high quality of academic and pastoral support, and to maximise the potential for learning within a peer group.
 It sets out to encourage a richly democratic view of cultural history in which all men’s and women’s lives play their part.

 The Master's in Literature and Arts has been designed to enable students to combine study with their obligations to professional work or caring duties.